Moving to NY

 A Temporary Visitor is defined as anyone who is not immigrating to or not permanently residing (living) in the United States.
 These visitors have US Department of Homeland Security (DHS) documentation that supports their legal status in this country.

-If you have DHS documents that identify you as a Temporary Visitor, your New York State driver license, permit or non-driver ID card will have
+If you have DHS documents that identify you as a Temporary Visitor and have a REAL ID, your New York State driver license, permit or non-driver ID card will have